immcantation/shazam/docs/topics/collapseClones.md

 expandedDb
-:   `logical` indicating whether or not to return the expanded `db`, containing all the sequences (as opposed to returning just one sequence per clone collapsed by )
+:   `logical` indicating whether or not to return the expanded `db`, containing all the sequences (as opposed to returning just one sequence per clone).

 regionDefinition
 :   [RegionDefinition](RegionDefinition-class.md) object defining the regions